-- 22.1 Licensing is but one part of an overall strategy to deal with poor behaviour.
-Other mechanisms include: - planning controls; - positive measures to create a safe and clean town centre environment; - powers of the Authority to designate public areas where the consumption of alcohol is not permitted; - police enforcement of disorder and antisocial behaviour; - the prosecution of personal licence holders and staff for selling alcohol to persons who are under age or drunk; - police powers to close down instantly any licensed premises on grounds of disorder or likelihood of disorder or excessive

-- noise emanating from the premises; - powers of the Local Authority under the Environmental Protection Act and Health and Safety at Work Act; - power of police or a local resident or business to seek a review of a licence. - 22.2 The Licensing Authority will consider the impact of licensing on regulated entertainment particularly live music and dancing.
-Where there is any indication that licensing requirements are deterring such events, the Authority's policy will be examined with a view to investigating how this situation may be addressed. - 22.3 The Licensing Committee will receive annual reports on the situation regarding licensed premises in the Borough, including the general impact of alcohol related crime and disorder. - 22.4 So far as possible, duplication with other regulatory agencies will be avoided and conditions will only be attached to licences which are necessary for the promotion of the licensing objectives.
+- 25.1 Licensing is but one part of an overall strategy to deal with poor behaviour.
+Other mechanisms include: - planning controls; - positive measures to create a safe and clean town centre environment; - powers of the Authority to designate public areas where the consumption of alcohol is not permitted; - police enforcement of disorder and antisocial behaviour; - the prosecution of personal licence holders and staff for selling alcohol to persons who are under age or drunk; - police powers to close down instantly any licensed premises on grounds of disorder or likelihood of disorder or excessive noise emanating from the premises; - powers of the Local Authority under the Environmental Protection Act and Health and Safety at Work Act; - power of police or a local resident or business to seek a review of a licence. - 25.2 The Licensing Authority will consider the impact of licensing on regulated entertainment particularly live music and dancing.
+Where there is any indication that licensing requirements are deterring such events, the Authority's policy will be examined with a view to investigating how this situation may be addressed. - 25.3 The Licensing Committee will receive annual reports on the situation regarding licensed premises in the Borough, including the general impact of alcohol related crime and disorder. - 25.4 So far as possible, duplication with other regulatory agencies will be avoided and conditions will only be attached to licences which are necessary for the promotion of the licensing objectives.

-23. Planning
+26. Planning

-- 23.1 There are several key differences between licensing and planning control.
+- 26.1 There are several key differences between licensing and planning control.
 Licensing is concerned with the operation and management of the premises.
-Planning control relates to the use of the premises. - 23.2 The Authority recognises that licensing applications should not be seen as a re-run of any planning application and that there should be clear separation of the planning and licensing regimes to avoid duplication and inefficiency. - 23.3 Applicants for a premises licence need to be aware that the granting of a licence under the Licensing Act does not negate the need to obtain planning permission. - 23.4 To assist in this process the Authority may provide reports to the Council on the situation regarding licensed premises in the district, including the impact of alcohol related crime and disorder.
+Planning control relates to the use of the premises. - 26.2 The Authority recognises that licensing applications should not be seen as a re-run of any planning application and that there should be clear separation of the planning and licensing regimes to avoid duplication and inefficiency. - 26.3 Applicants for a premises licence need to be aware that the granting of a licence under the Licensing Act does not negate the need to obtain planning permission. - 26.4 To assist in this process the Authority may provide reports to the Council on the situation regarding licensed premises in the district, including the impact of alcohol related crime and disorder.

-24. Enforcement
+27. Compliance and Enforcement

-- 24.1 The Authority will undertake inspections, including joint inspections of premises and enter into other working arrangements with the Greater Manchester Police, Fire Authority and other agencies to support the 'licensing objectives'. - 24.2 Protocols will provide for targeting of agreed problem and high risk premises, but with a 'lighter touch' to those premises which are shown to be well managed and maintained. - 24.3 The Authority has adopted a business enforcement policy in accordance with the Government's 'enforcement concordat'.
-The key principles of consistency, transparency and proportionality will be maintained. - 24.4 The Authority continually reviews its regulation practice and will ensure implementation of best practice as delivered from time to time by guidance or legislation.
+- 27.1 The Authority will undertake inspections, including joint inspections of premises and enter into other working arrangements with the Greater Manchester Police, Fire Authority and other agencies to support the 'licensing objectives'. - 27.2 Protocols will provide for targeting of agreed problem and high risk premises, but with a 'lighter touch' to those premises which are shown to be well managed and maintained. - 27.3 The Authority has adopted a business enforcement policy in accordance with the Government's 'enforcement concordat'.
+The key principles of consistency, transparency and proportionality will be maintained.